Reading signatures of supermassive binary black holes in pulsar timing array observations: Introduction

 Since 2020, Pulsar Timing Arrays (PTAs) have reported growing evidence for the nanohertz-frequency gravitational wave background in their data.
 The first tentative evidence came from a temporally-correlated stochastic process in pulsar timing data~\cite{NG12_GWB, GoncharovShannon2021, ChenCaballero2021, GoncharovThrane2022}.
 The Fourier spectrum of delays and advances in pulsar pulse arrival times exhibited the expected spectral properties of the background.
 Most recently, PTAs --- with varying levels of statistical significance~\cite{NG15_GWB, EPTA_DR2_GW, ReardonZic2023, XuChen2023} --- showed that this stochastic process exhibits Hellings-Downs correlations~\cite{HellingsDowns1983} consistent with the isotropic unpolarised stochastic gravitational wave background.

+Properties of the gravitational wave background are assessed using the power law model of its characteristic strain spectrum: $h_\text{c}(f)=A (f~\text{yr}^{-1})^{-\alpha}$.
+Here, $A$ is the strain amplitude at the gravitational wave frequency $f$ of $\text{yr}^{-1}$, and $-\alpha$ is the power law spectral index\footnote{One may also find a notation where $\alpha'=2/3$ and $\gamma=3-2\alpha'$.}.
+The corresponding spectral index of the power spectral density $[\text{s}^3]$ of delays(-advances) $[\text{s}]$ induced by the background in the timing data is $-\gamma$.
+These stochastic timing delays resulting from the gravitational-wave redshift of pulsar spin frequency are referred to as temporal correlations.

 Supermassive black hole binaries at subparsec separations are expected to be a dominant source of the stochastic gravitational wave background at nanohertz frequencies~\cite{RosadoSesana2015}.
-However, the expected amplitude of the background is lower than the observations suggest.
-Previous EPTA analyses found the best-fit strain amplitude to be at the edge of the values simulated from supermassive black hole binary population synthesis models.
+However, the expected amplitude of the background is lower than the observations suggest~\cite{MingarelliBlecha2025}.
+Previous European Pulsar Timing Array (EPTA) analyses found the best-fit strain amplitude to be at the edge of the values simulated from supermassive black hole binary population synthesis models.
 This is visible in Figure 7 from \cite{NG15_SMBHB} and Figure 5 from~\cite{EPTA_DR2_SMBHB}.
 The inferred strain amplitude lies at the theoretical upper limit of the predicted astrophysical range \cite{RosadoSesana2015, Casey-ClydeMingarelli2022, Simon2023}.
-It might also be in tension with the observed black hole mass function~\cite{Sato-PolitoZaldarriaga2023,Sato-PolitoZaldarriaga2024}, although see~\cite{LiepoldMa2024} for a different view.
-Furthermore, the strain spectral index of the gravitational wave background is in $\approx 2\sigma$ tension with the value corresponding to binary inspirals driven by gravitational wave emission alone.
-This is visible in Figure~5 in ~\cite{EPTA_DR2_SMBHB} and Figure~11 in ~\cite{NG15_GWB}.
-Although previous PTA results were consistent with a very broad range of assumptions about supermassive binary black hole populations~\cite{MiddletonChen2018}, they suggested deviations from purely gravitational wave-driven binary evolution.
+It might also be in tension with the observed black hole mass function~\cite{Sato-PolitoZaldarriaga2024,Sato-PolitoZaldarriaga2025}, although see~\cite{LiepoldMa2024} for a different view.
+Furthermore, the strain spectral index of the gravitational wave background is in $\approx 2\sigma$ tension with the value corresponding to binary inspirals driven by gravitational wave emission alone ($\gamma=13/3$, $\alpha=2/3$) \cite{RenziniGoncharov2022}.
+The tension is visible in Figure~5 in ~\cite{EPTA_DR2_SMBHB} and Figure~11 in ~\cite{NG15_GWB}, where the posterior on the spectral index is compared not with a single value, but with the distribution of values expected from realistic backgrounds made up of discrete point sources.
+Although previous PTA results were consistent with a very broad range of assumptions about binary black hole populations~\cite{MiddletonChen2018}, they suggested deviations from purely gravitational wave-driven binary evolution.
+Furthermore, deviations of the strain spectral index from $-2/3$ can point to the early-Universe origin of the signal~\cite{EPTA_DR2_SMBHB,NG15_NEWPHYS}.